Age of a horse foaled in the northern hemisphere shall be reckoned from the first day of January of the year of foaling.

 Suspension shall mean prohibition from participating in any manner in racing during the period of that suspension in Thoroughbred, Standardbred, and Quarter Horse racing.

 Sweepstakes or Stakes shall be defined as any race in which nominations close more than 72 hours in advance of its running and for which subscribers contribute money towards its purse; or a race for which horses are invited by an Association to run for a guaranteed purse of $50,000 or more, without payment of stakes fees.

 Track (see Racetrack).

 Unauthorized Person is any person, including approved stable area guests or licensee who has not secured permission from a trainer or his representative for permission to enter their allotted stable area.
-Excluded are Horsemen’s Benevolent and Protective Association appointed representatives.
-Add Association Employees after excluded are:
+Excluded are Association employees and Horsemen’s Benevolent and Protective Association appointed representatives.

 Urine Inspector means a person employed by the Canadian Pari-Mutuel Agency to perform duties set out in Part V of the Pari-Mutuel Betting Supervision Regulations under the Criminal Code (Canada).

 Walkover is a race in which only one horse starts and completes the course.

 Weight for age is a race in which a fixed scale is used to assign the weight to be carried by individual horses according to age, sex, distance of the race, and season of the year.